 Penetration testing isn’t just about throwing known attacks against the wall to see if one sticks.
 A penetration tester will spend much more time reconnoitering the client’s network, looking to develop one perfect attack that allows them to get the data and get away undetected.
 They may also use a wide range of means other than simple software exploits.
 Penetration testers can be authorized to attempt to socially engineer employees by phone or email, and in some cases even visit the client facility in person to see if they can wrangle their way into unauthorized physical access to their computers or to attempt to hack their public WiFi networks.

-Want more hot desking inspiration?
-Check out our favorite blog post and subscribe our blog!
+Want to learn more about the benefits of hot desking?
+Check out our favorite blog posts and subscribe to our blog!